-Military service discharge information (Form DD 214)
+- Military service discharge information (Form DD 214)

-W2 form or IRS 1040 from last year
+- W2 form or IRS 1040 from last year

-Social Security numbers for family members (spouse and minor children)
+- Social Security numbers for family members (spouse and minor children)

 - Bank account numbers (optional: needed if you want your benefits directly deposited into your account)

-Once you've gathered these materials, you can complete the online application.
+Once you've gathered these materials, you can complete the online application!

 What Happens After I Apply?

-The SSA requests that you mail or bring the completed "Authority to Disclose Information to the Social Security Administration" form to their offices.
+The SSA requests that you mail or bring the completed "Authorization to Disclose Information to the Social Security Administration" form to their offices.
 This grants them permission to get information from your doctor's office and other treatment sources.

 What If My Application Was Denied?